IbenKAndersen/Dat3SemGitHubWeek39/README.md

 - Learning goals: Knowing what same-origin policy is and why we use it, learning about CORS.

 # Friday 27/09/2019
-AJAX
-- Status: ...
+- Status: I tried to finish the JavaScript exercise from last week with RESTwithJAXRS.
-- Location: The project is in the folder 04_friday_excercises
+- Location: The link to the project from last week is in the folder 04_friday_excercises
-- Learning goals:
+- Learning goals: Demonstrating knowledge about javascript with its functionalities.